 - 9.1 Data Protection Legislation is not intended to prevent the processing of personal data, but to ensure that it is done fairly and without adversely affecting the rights of the data subject. - 9.2 For personal data to be processed fairly, data subjects must be made aware: - 9.2.1 That the personal data is being processed; - 9.2.2 Why the personal data is being processed; - 9.2.3 What the lawful basis is for that processing (see below); - 9.2.4 Whether the personal data will be shared, and if so with whom; - 9.2.5 The period for which the personal data will be held; - 9.2.6 The existence of the data subject's rights in relation to the processing of that personal data; and - 9.2.7 The right of the data subject to raise a complaint with the Information Commissioner's Office in relation to any processing. - 9.3 We will only obtain such personal data as is necessary and relevant to the purpose for which it was gathered, and will ensure that we have a lawful basis for any processing. - 9.4 For personal data to be processed lawfully, it must be processed on the basis of one of the legal grounds set out in the Data Protection Legislation.
-We will normally process personal data under the following legal grounds: - 9.4.1 Where the processing is necessary for the performance of a contract between us and the data subject, such as an employment contract; - 9.4.2 Where the processing is necessary to comply with a legal obligation that we are subject to, (e.g the Education Act 2011); - 9.4.3 Where the law otherwise allows us to process the personal data or we are carrying out a task in the public interest; and - 9.4.4 Where none of the above apply then we will seek the consent of the data subject to the processing of their personal data.
+We will normally process personal data under the following legal grounds: - 9.4.1 Where the processing is necessary for the performance of a contract between us and the data subject, such as an employment contract; - 9.4.2 Where the processing is necessary to comply with a legal obligation that we are subject to, (e.g the Education Act 2011); - 9.4.3 Where the law otherwise allows us to process the personal data and we are carrying out a task in the public interest; - 9.4.4 Where the processing is within our legitimate interests (e.g. CCTV); and pton Chaucer A Prince of the Serimary School 8 Fields of Learning Clarity Simplicity Impact personal data.